mickfuzz/phd4/_posts/thesis_chapters/2024-6-8-Discussion-Conclusion.md

 In chapter four and five we explored the value of a menu of tutorials and code snippets to support participant choice and a more active approach to learning which still contained the needed technical information.

 This can be framed as Just-in-time learning [@riel1998education] but with certain modifications which offer additional scaffolding to reduce learner confusion.

-### Design patterns as a teaching aid

-TO DEVELOP OR MOVE back TO GDP CHAPTER

-See journal notes and contrast with existing research with GDP and informal / formal coding programming debates.
-Asking what does this research add to these debates?

-Some of the following may be relevant;

-- Learner choice and levels of abstraction techniques
-- From the literature what are complexities involving the practitioner practicalities surrounding creating communities of coders
-- What is special about the use of GDP in this 3M model?
-- How is this model different from Game Jams in particular.
-- Whereas Game Jams focus on x, 3m has a focus on y.
-- Exploring GDP and different kinds of types of coding errors?

 ### Exploring CT development via the use of GDPs

 **Brief commentary on the enduring value of CT concepts and how they could be studied in relation to GDP pattern implementation.**